Hsien-HsiuLiao/nft-app/README.md

 * with the url, the front end sends a request to the backend, backend responds with metadata of token (json document)
 * json doc has url of image of NFT
 * then frontend will fetch image from server and also display metadata

+## convert to hardhat
+`npm install -D hardhat`
+`npx hardhat` - choose empty

+DEPRECATION WARNING

+ Initializing a project with npx hardhat is deprecated and will be removed in the future.
+ Please use npx hardhat init instead.

+ `npm install -D @nomiclabs/hardhat-ethers ethers @nomiclabs/hardhat-waffle ethereum-waffle chai`